akashkumar28-cloud/wine_market_analysis/README.md

   * Compare Budget, Mid-Range, Premium, and Luxury segments.
   * Identify opportunities to improve product positioning and portfolio strategy.

-   This project transforms the raw wine dataset into an interactive analytical solution that helps answer key business questions around pricing, quality, market      performance, and value.
+   This project transforms the raw wine dataset into an interactive analytical solution that helps answer key business questions around pricing, quality, market      performance, and value.**The key business questions are:**

  ## Does higher price guarantee better quality?